CANADA FX DEBT-Weak Canadian jobs report sends C$ to two-week low

 its monetary policy statement next week.

-"I really feel the Bank of Canada wants to remain in that
+suggests the Bank of Canada is likely going to remain on the

 The loonie touched a six-month high last week, the